jamesSampica/jamesSampica.github.io/index.md

 # About Me

-I solve problems for Polk County Iowa Government.
+I solve problems for Comoto.

 Most of these problems are software problems, though I love a challenge in areas I'm not an expert in.